Peter-MacCallum-Cancer-Centre/GTRC-Net/GTRC_Train/v2/readme.md

 03 - Very short command run once to determine case splits for each fold in nnU-Net dataset
 04 - Another short script to output the final labels for all training & validation cases with each nnU-Net fold
 05 - Scores inferred tumour/normal overlap with watershed subregions as well as basic image measures (PET/CT mean intensity, etc) for training classifier.
 06 - Trains MLP classifier.
-Sorry it's in tensorflow...

 GTRc_Infer - Run inference based on trained models